Serious Sexual Assaults Campaign

 Sexual Consent - an analogy using tea...

 If you have any questions about sexual assaults, please try our “Ask the Police” FAQ database

 How we deal with reports of rape or sexual assault

-- Following a 999 call reporting a rape or sexual assault specially trained officers from your local division will attend immediately.
+- Following a 999 call reporting a rape or sexual assault specially trained officers from your local district will attend immediately.

-- They will gather evidence relating to the suspect and the scene and a medical examination of the victim will take place.
+- They will gather evidence relating to the suspect and if required, with your consent, will take you to the Sexual Assault Referral Centre for a medical examination.
 Our officers will do everything they can to put you at ease and feel as comfortable as possible.

-- After this, the case will be referred to the relevant specialist department; this could be the divisional CID, or the local Safeguarding Unit.
+- After this, the case will be referred to the relevant specialist department; this could be the district CID, or the local Safeguarding Unit.

 - The type of crime, age of the victim and their location will determine which team the case will be referred.

 - All cases of rape or sexual assault will be different but in all cases the officers will be open and honest and do their best to minimise trauma and offer support for as long as you would like, including offering support from other agencies.

 - For help and advice in non-emergencies contact the police on 101

 - If you are deaf or speech impaired use textphone 07786 200200